 3. Gmsh is a finite element mesh generator software application that will be used in this course.
 The program is available under the GNU General Public License at http://geuz.org/gmsh/.
-Documentation is also provided at the website. a) Write a MATLAB function that returns data structures from a Gmsh ASCII input file (version 2.0) in a single MATLAB "struct".
-Required data structures are: 1.
+Documentation is also provided at the website.

+b) A MATLAB function, "ReadGmsh.m" that returns data structures from a Gmsh mesh ASCII input file (version 2.0) in a single MATLAB "struct" has been provided.
+Relevant data structures are: 1.
 A table of xy-coordinates for each node; 2.
 A table of node indices for each element; 3.
 A list of physics numbers for each element.
 Assume that the mesh is two dimensional.
+Read the mesh file with the given program and examine the data that is returned.

-b) Plot the mesh in MATLAB using the patch() and imagesc() commands.
+c) Plot the mesh in MATLAB using the patch() and imagesc() commands.
+Have the plots differentiate between the regions of different physics numbers.